jogo81/docker-corretto-debian/README.md

 # docker-corretto-debian

-Just a Dockerfile to build an image of Amazon Corretto based on Debian Linux.
+A simple Dockerfile to build an image of Amazon Corretto based on Debian Linux.

 Check out the [Docker Repository](https://hub.docker.com/r/jogo81/corretto-debian)